About

 Halito!
 Chim achukma?
 Sv hohchifo yvt, Cheyenne Sparks.
 I am a wife, mother of two and registered artist with my tribe, the Choctaw Nation of Oklahoma.
 I have a passion for spreading joy through both modern and traditional beadwork and I am always looking for new ways to share my culture.

 I began beading in 2010 as a young woman looking for a way to connect to my culture, family and self.
-I studied American Indian Studies at Oklahoma State University where I joined the Native American Student Association as a freshman and was instantly in awe of everyone’s beadwork that they wore so openly.
+I studied American Indian Studies at Oklahoma State University where I joined the Native American Student Association as a freshman.
 As I had no one to teach me, I began recreating techniques I saw in images and in person.
 It was hard to learn alone, but so worth it.

 Beadwork has taken me on so many adventures since then!
 A child of the JOM Program, I now have the opportunity to go into schools and teach beadwork and cultural practices to students and parents.
 During COVID, I found joy in sharing bead lessons, tips and tricks on TikTok and have taught virtual zoom classes to universities and organizations alike.